Cardigan, Ceredigion: Annual events

+Since 1953 the town has held its own annual Eisteddfod, originally called Eisteddfod Gadeiriol Is-Genedlaethol Aberteifi ('Cardigan Sub-national Chaired Eisteddfod') but later known as the Gwyl Fawr Aberteifi (lit.
+'Cardigan Big Festival').
+The festival had a four-year break due to the COVID-19 pandemic in the early 2020s.

 In August there is a wine and food festival.

 Each August (since 2014), British record label Fruits de Mer Records organizes a three-day psychedelic music festival, The Dream of Dr. Sardonicus: A Festival of Psychedelia, which is held at The Cellar Bar in Cardigan.